Home » Marriage » Sex In Marriage

 Many couples feel that sex makes them more dependent on each other.

 You’re so busy having sex that you don’t have time to do things you enjoy, like exercising and going out with friends.
-Sex can make the other partner feel less important, leading to resentment and a lack of intimacy in the relationship.
+Sex can make the other partner feel less important, leading to resentment and a lack of intimacy.

 Premature Sexual Satisfaction